 The 2019 Commons ballot was held on Thursday 24 October 2019 and can be viewed on parliamentlive.tv.
 Members were due to introduce their bills on 13 November 2019 but Parliament was dissolved on 6 November 2019.

-Parliamentary business in the Commons is governed by the Standing Orders (SOs) of the House of Commons and links to the relevant SO are provided in the text below.
+Parliamentary business in the House of Commons is governed by the Standing Orders (SOs) of the House of Commons.

-The time set aside by the House for consideration of private Members' legislation is limited to 13 Fridays in each session.
-Five extra Fridays were made available in the long 2010-15 session, the first session of the Coalition Government.
+The time set aside by the House for consideration of private Members' legislation is limited by SO No.14(8) to 13 Fridays in each session.

 The first seven of these Fridays are reserved for Second Reading debates.
-Therefore bills that have made progress take precedence.
-Members drawn high in the ballot can nominate the first seven Fridays for their Second Reading and consequently their bills have more chance of making progress.
+Therefore, bills that have made progress take precedence.
+Members drawn high in the ballot can nominate one of the first seven Fridays for their Second Reading and consequently their bills have more chance of making progress.

-Debates on private Members legislation are not programmed and are susceptible to being ‘talked out’.
-The Procedure Committee held an inquiry on Private Members’ Bills and its recommendations are published in the Committee’s third report of session 2015–16, HC 685 18 April 2016.
+Debates on private Members’ legislation are not programmed and are susceptible to being ‘talked out’.
+The Procedure Committee held an inquiry on Private Members’ Bills and its recommendations are published in the Committee’s third report of session 2015–16, Private Members' bills (PDF 428 KB).

 Commons Briefing papers SN04055

 Author: Sarah Priddy